-The electronics case holding the RAMBo board may need dust blown out occasionally.
-Power down the printer and use short bursts of compressed air to blow out any dust.
+If dust is evident on the control box vents, unplug the printer and use short bursts of compressed air to blow out any dust.

 Advanced Usage

 5.1 Intro

 After you become familiar with printing using the default settings, a few advanced techniques may help in getting better and more consistent prints from the LulzBot® TAZ 3D printer.
 Some of these instructions are items and materials not included with the TAZ.
 With any of these additional items or materials, follow safety and usage guidelines as instructed by the manufacturer.